Why has Electronics For You team scrapped its editorial calendar? Here’s our submission…

 But, there was a catch.
 Actually, many.

 Rather than list all of them, I am sharing two that became our Achilles heel…

 Second, for the announced topic, the stories trickle in.
 Some are decent, but some are pathetic.
 What do you do?
-Do you try and garnish bull-shit and server as a cake?
-Or you discard it, and again deliver lesser on your promise?
+Do you try and garnish bull-shit and serve as a cake to your readers?
+Or you discard them, and again deliver lesser on your promise?

-In a world of unlimited resources–perhaps these would not be an issue.
+In a world of unlimited resources–perhaps these would not be a challenge.
 But, we’re not that lucky a publisher.
 Not yet.